 Strategy to Determine the Novelty of a Patent

-- The purpose of determining the novelty of a patent is crucial to ensure that an invention is new and original.
+The purpose for determining the novelty of a patent is crucial to ensure that an invention is new and original.
 Here are the key points.

 Conduct a Thorough Prior Art Search

-- Non-Patent Literature: Technical journals, conference papers, theses, industry publications
+- Non-Patent Literature: Search technical journals, conference papers, theses, and industry publications.

-- Internet Search: General web searches for public disclosures
+- Internet Search: Perform general web searches for any public disclosures.

 Review Existing Patents

-- Patent Specifications: Analyze detailed descriptions, drawings, and examples
+- Patent Specifications: Examine the detailed descriptions, drawings, and examples provided in existing patents.

 Analyze Non-Patent Literature

-- Academic Papers: Review relevant scientific and technical papers
+- Academic Papers: Review scientific and technical papers related to the field of the invention.

-- Industry Reports: Examine market research and analysis reports
+- Industry Reports: Look into market research and industry analysis reports.

 Check for Public Disclosures

-- Online Forums & Social Media: Search discussions and shared knowledge
+- Online Forums and Social Media: Search for discussions, postings, and shared knowledge on relevant forums and social media platforms.

 Evaluate the Invention’s Distinctive Features

-- Novel Elements: Identify unique aspects differentiating the invention
+- Novel Elements: Identify and focus on the unique aspects of the invention that differentiate it from existing technologies.

-- Combination of Known Elements: Assess if the invention is a novel combination
+- Combination of Known Elements: Determine if the invention is a novel combination of previously known elements.

 Consult with Experts